Wheel of the Year

 Occurs: May 1

-Significance: Growth, fertility
+Significance: Growth, fertility, Spring

 The Longest Day (Litha)